Cleop/donation-api/README.md

 Create a web app to display the latest donations for a charity (Oxfam) using React and Node.js.

 ## Why?
-To demonstrate my understanding of using React, Node, TDD and API calls.
+To demonstrate my understanding of using React, Node and API calls.
 As well as for the following user stories:

 **As an**...
 Oxfam employee <br>
 **I want to**... be able to review recent donations <br>